Download PDF

 Provision of services

-Services provided within the Group include maintenance and repair of machinery for floor covering removal, floor covering installation and subfloor preparation.
-This is a performance fulfillment at one point in time.
-The Group's performance has been fulfilled when the maintenance has been performed or the machine has been repaired.
+The services provided within the Group include the maintenance and repair of machines for floor covering removal, floor covering installation and subfloor preparation.
+These services are performed at a point in time.
+The Group's performance has been fulfilled when the maintenance has been carried out or the machine has been repaired.
 At this point in time, the sales revenue is recognized and a receivable is booked.
-Depending on the company performing the work, the receivable is settled either on the basis of a generally applicable payment term of 14 days or on the basis of the payment term defined for the respective customer.
-In this case, the receivables from repairs and maintenance of machines are essentially to be settled after 10 or 30 days.
+Depending on the company performing the service, the receivable is settled either on a generally applicable payment term of 14 days or based on the payment term defined for the respective customer.
+In the latter case, receivables from repairs and maintenance of machines are generally settled after 10 or 30 days.

-In addition to the maintenance and repair of machinery, a small number of national companies provide services on construction sites in which all activities associated with the installation of a new floor covering are performed.
-In this case, it is necessary to check whether there is a performance of services over a period of time.
-This would mean that it would have to be determined at the reporting dates which part of the service obligation has already been fulfilled and thus revenue recognized.
-In the case of services at construction sites, the work performed to date can be used to determine the extent to which the service has already been rendered and the amount of revenue recognized as of the reporting date.
-If the service is recognized before a reporting date, revenue is recognized when the service has been fully rendered.
-The confirmation from the project manager on the customer's side serves as proof of this.
-Revenue is not recognized until the customer has accepted the project and confirmed that the service has been fully performed.
-In the same step, a receivable is recognized which, in the case of the largest project customer, must generally be settled within 14 days.
-For the remaining project customers, the regularly agreed payment terms apply.
-In the national companies that are active in the project business, the payment terms agreed are mainly cash in advance, 30 days and 60 days.
+In addition to the maintenance and repair of machines, a few national companies provide services on construction sites, where all activities associated with the installation of new floor coverings are carried out.
+In this case, it is necessary to examine whether the services are performed over a period of time.
+This would mean that it would have to be determined on the reporting dates which part of the performance obligation has already been fulfilled and therefore revenue is recognized.
+In the case of construction site services, the work performed to date can be used to determine the extent to which the performance obligation has already been fulfilled and the amount of revenue recognized as at the reporting date.
+Confirmation from the customer's project manager serves as proof of this.
+Revenue is only recognized once the customer has accepted the project and confirmed that the service has been provided in full.
+In the same step, a receivable is posted, which must be settled within 14 days for the largest project customer.
+For the remaining project customers, the regularly agreed payment term applies.
+In the national companies that are active in the project business, the main payment terms agreed are prepayment, 30 days and 60 days.
+There were no outstanding service projects as at December 31, 2024.

-The following disclosures on contract assets and liabilities relate to all types of revenue, which have been explained.
+The following disclosures on contract assets and liabilities relate to all types of revenue explained.

 Contract assets

-A contract asset is a legal entitlement to consideration for goods or services transferred to a customer, provided that this entitlement is not linked solely to the passage of time.
-Contract assets exist, for example, when the fulfillment of a performance obligation is not sufficient for the existence of a legal claim, but another performance obligation must first be fulfilled.
+A contract asset is a legal claim to consideration for goods or services transferred to a customer, provided that this claim is not solely linked to the passage of time.
+Contract assets exist, for example, if the fulfillment of a performance obligation is not sufficient for the existence of a legal claim, but another performance obligation must first be fulfilled.

 Contract liabilities

 A contract liability is defined as an obligation of a company to transfer goods or services to a customer for which it has already received consideration.
-Contractual liabilities exist in the Uzin Utz Group in the form of advance payments received on orders.
-At the end of the financial year 2023, contract liabilities amounted to EUR 125 thousand (10).
-Of the amount of EUR 10 thousand reported in contract liabilities at the beginning of the financial year, EUR 10 thousand (18) was recognized as revenue in 2023.
+Contract liabilities exist in the Uzin Utz Group in the form of advance payments received on orders.
+At the end of the 2024 financial year, contract liabilities amounted to EUR 113 thousand (125).
+Of the amount of EUR 125 thousand reported in contract liabilities at the beginning of the financial year, EUR 122 thousand (10) was recognized as revenue in 2024.
+There was no material difference resulting from exchange rate effects.
+The average period between receipt of the advance payment and provision of the service in the Uzin Utz Group is 2.0 days (1.9).
+The share of the payment term "advance payment" in total sales revenue also has an influence on the amount of advance payments received on orders and thus on contract liabilities.
+In 2024, 1.0% (1.3) of the Uzin Utz Group's revenue was paid in advance.

-As permitted by IFRS 15, no information is provided on the remaining performance obligations as of December 31, 2023, which have an expected original term of one year or less.
+As permitted by IFRS 15, no disclosures are made on the remaining performance obligations as at December 31, 2024, which have an expected original term of one year or less.

 Research and development costs

 According to IAS 38, research costs may not be capitalized.
-Costs for research activities are recognized as an expense in the period in which they are incurred.
-An internally generated intangible asset arising from development activities or from the development phase is capitalized if certain specified criteria are met.
-Accordingly, capitalization is always required if the development activity is expected to generate future economic benefits and cash inflows that exceed the normal costs and also cover the corresponding development costs.
-In addition, various criteria must be met cumulatively with regard to the development project or the project or process to be developed.
+Costs for research activities are recognized as expenses in the period in which they are incurred.
+An internally generated intangible asset resulting from development activities or from the development phase is capitalized if certain clearly defined criteria are met.
+Accordingly, capitalization is always required if the development activity is expected to generate future economic benefits and cash inflows that go beyond the normal costs and also cover the corresponding development costs.
+In addition, various criteria must be cumulatively fulfilled with regard to the development project or the project or process to be developed.

-These requirements are predominantly not met in the Uzin Utz Group, as the nature and dimension of the characteristic research and development risks mean that the functional and economic risk of products under development can generally only be estimated with sufficient reliability when
+These prerequisites are predominantly not met in the Uzin Utz Group, as the nature and dimension of the characteristic research and development risks mean that the functional and economic risk of products under development can only be assessed with sufficient reliability when

-- the development of the products or processes in question has been completed and
+• the development of the relevant products or processes has been completed and

-- after completion of development, it is demonstrated that the products meet the necessary technical and economic requirements of the market.
+• once development has been completed, it can be demonstrated that the products meet the necessary technical and economic requirements of the market.

 Taxes

-Income taxes comprise both current and Deferred taxes and are recognized in the income statement.
-Deferred taxes are also recognized directly in other comprehensive income if they relate to items that are recognized directly in other comprehensive income.
+Income taxes include both current and deferred taxes and are recognized in the income statement.
+In addition, deferred taxes are recognized directly in other comprehensive income if they relate to items that are recognized directly in other comprehensive income.

 The current income taxes reported relate to corporation tax and trade tax in Germany.
-In the case of the foreign companies, this mainly relates to income-related taxes calculated in accordance with the national tax regulations applicable to the individual companies.
+In the case of foreign companies, these are mainly performance-related taxes, which are calculated in accordance with the national tax regulations applicable to the individual companies.

-Current tax assets and liabilities for current and prior periods are measured at the amount expected to be recovered from or paid to the taxation authorities.
-The calculation of the expected tax payments or refunds is based on the tax rates and tax laws applicable at the balance sheet date.
+Actual tax refund claims and tax liabilities for current and prior periods are measured at the amount expected to be refunded by the tax authorities or paid to the tax authorities.
+The expected tax payments or refunds are calculated on the basis of the applicable tax rates and tax laws on the balance sheet date.

-In addition, deferred tax assets are recognized for all deductible temporary differences, unused tax loss carryforwards and unused tax credits to the extent that it is probable that taxable profit will be available against which the deductible temporary differences and the unused tax loss carryforwards and unused tax credits can be utilized.
+In addition, deferred taxes are recognized for all deductible temporary differences, unused tax loss carryforwards and unused tax credits to the extent that it is probable that taxable income will be available in the next five years against which the deductible temporary differences and the unused tax loss carryforwards and tax credits can be utilized.

-The carrying amount of deferred tax assets is reviewed at each balance sheet date and a valuation allowance is recognized to the extent that it is not probable that the expected benefits from the loss carryforwards will be realized.
-The assessment made may be subject to change over time, which may result in a reversal of the valuation allowance in subsequent periods.
+The carrying amount of deferred tax assets is reviewed at each balance sheet date and adjusted to the extent that it is not sufficiently probable that the expected benefits from the loss carryforwards will be realized.
+The assessment made may be subject to change over time, which may lead to a reversal of the valuation allowance in subsequent periods.

 Deferred tax assets and deferred tax liabilities are offset in accordance with IAS 12 if the Group has a legally enforceable right to set off current tax assets against current tax liabilities and these relate to income taxes levied by the same taxation authority on the same taxable entity.